 For practical purposes as well as aesthetic, glass printing can be enlisted to create a ‘border’ that protects adhesives and conceals fittings.
 High definition images are printed onto glass, with the ability to hide the fixtures and fittings required to hold glass in place on board – enhancing superyacht design.

 Furthermore, sand-blasting techniques can be commissioned to hide fixtures and fittings with decorative frosting, and to display logos, graphics and safety signs onto glass for decorative purposes and guest welfare.

-You can search for superyacht glass suppliers and services on Yachting Pages, and if you’re the business owner of a company serving the superyacht industry, you can add your listing to Yachting Pages for free.
+Are you the business owner of a company serving the superyacht industry?
+Add your free listing to Yachting Pages now.